wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.1.9 =
+* Added support for IE8 on left sidebar visibility
+* Compacted the dynamic CSS output for a somewhat cleaner header source code
+* NEW: Added option to hide the content separator - see: http://wpdefault.com/forums/topic/plugin-activation-adjusts-spacing-on-blogroll/ for what & why!

 = 1.1.8 =
 * Fixed the bug that caused a gap to appear above the featured content on last update.
 * NEW: Added option to control the content area padding when posts have no thumbnail image.